Shooting in NBA 2K22 is different compared to previous years. The shot meter has changed and the timing of jumpers are different for every player now.

-Here is a breakdown of some top tips that can help players improve their shooting in NBA 2K21.
+Here is a breakdown of the top tips that can help you shoot better in NBA 2K22.

-When playing NBA 2K21, choosing a shooting method that fits your style is one of the first crucial steps all players should consider.
+When playing NBA 2K22, choosing a shooting method that fits your style is one of the first crucial steps that all players should consider.

-One of the biggest changes in NBA 2K21 is the revamped shooting system, in particular the new mechanisms involved with the Shot Stick.
+One of the biggest changes in NBA 2K22 is the revamped shooting system, in particular the new mechanisms involved with the Shot Stick.

 As all shooting methods have their own pros and cons and can take time to get used to, here is a basic breakdown of each shooting method to help you decide what’s best for you.

 Shot Stick Aiming is the most advanced shooting mechanic in the game.
 It is the most difficult to execute but also offers the greatest shooting boost.